SMART, Students Making a Right Turn

 - Transportation will need to be provided by students.

 - Admission to SMART requires an intake appointment.

 How does the SMART program meet my student's educational needs?

-If a student is expelled for up to 20 days, the student's teachers supply the school work for the first 10 days.
+When a student is expelled for up to 20 days, the student's teachers supply the school work for the entire term.
 The SMART staff coordinates this work and provides academic assistance.
-For days 11-20, the student's teachers can either provide the work or provide the teaching objectives to be covered by the SMART staff.
-There is a certified teacher on staff in the SMART program to ensure that the objectives are being met.
+There is a certified teacher and a Special Education teacher on staff in the SMART program to ensure that the objectives are being met.